Qarik-Group/concourse-tutorial/README.md

       value: ""
 ```

-When we use the `fly` command we will target this Concourse API using `fly -t tutorial`.
+When we use the `fly` command we will target this Concourse API using `fly --target tutorial`.

 > @alexsuraci: I promise you'll end up liking it more than having an implicit target state :) Makes reusing commands from shell history much less dangerous (rogue fly configure can be bad)